ChiragVasaniP/advancecalci/README.md

 We may update this Privacy Policy from time to time to reflect changes in our practices.
 We will notify you of any material changes by posting the updated policy within the App.
 Your continued use of the App after the effective date of the revised Privacy Policy constitutes your acceptance of the changes.

-**Contact Us**

-If you have any questions or concerns about this Privacy Policy or our data practices, please contact us at [YOUR EMAIL].

 Thank you for using the Calculator App!